When a Hurricane Threatens

 Above: An example of the council's advisories to hotels and other tourism industry entities.

-Above: The home page of the Florida Keys Web site on Sept.
-9, 2004, when Hurricane Ivan appeared to threaten the area.
+Above: The home page of the Florida Keys website in Sept.
+2012, when Hurricane Isaac appeared to threaten the area.

 The tourism development council has developed a list of Frequently Asked Questions to provide factual information about hurricanes and how to safely and conveniently travel during the summer and fall.